mjdrushton/potential-pro-fit/docs/ppgrid.rst

 ::

-	ppmakegrid [OPTIONS] ARGS
+	ppgrid [OPTIONS] ARGS

 Create a CSV file containing an n-dimensional grid suitable for use with the pprofit Spreadsheet minimiser.

-The arguments to ``ppmakegrid`` specify each grid axis.
+The arguments to ``ppgrid`` specify each grid axis.
 Grid dimensions and resolution can be specified in one of two ways:

   1. By default each grid axis is specified as::